Wills, Living Wills, Power of Attorney

 Into Your Estate Plan?

-Your basic estate plan should consist of a will, healthcare directive, and power of attorney.
+Your basic estate plan should consist of a will, a healthcare directive, and a power of attorney.
 It can also include plans for trusts if you wish to have them as well.
 All of these should be written to meet your individual needs.

 simple-design-legal-system-elements-books